ericmjl/bayesian-measurement-paper/paper.md

 In this setup, the blanks and controls are measured on every single plate, providing a "ladder" against which the data can be compared; with many fold more replicate measurements than individual samples, they will also have a more accurate estimate of the true mean and variance.
 Additionally, rather than reporting "Relative Luminescence/Absorbance Units", as is common practice in the literature, we consider the following normalization procedure in order to achieve comparability between experiments.

 Firstly, the limit of detection is not assigned a zero-value, but assigned the relative value of "1" instead.
 Data that can be used to model uncertainty of the blank is done by taking ensuring that there are two blank wells on the plate.
 One of the wells is considered "true blank", and the other is treated as a measurement for quantification of the technical uncertainty in the blank well.
+This normalization strategy incorporates batch effects into the design.

 Secondly, the samples and controls have their raw readings normalized to the "true blank" `tb`.
 This allows every reading to be normalized to (i.e. divided by) the lower limit of detection, with the smallest value being 1, and is given by Equation @eq:fold_blank, where `i` encompasses all samples, the controls, and the replicate blank.
 This normalized value is used for modelling the error in the fold changes.
 On each plate, each well gets at least a single replicate measurement; if there is space for duplicates, each replicate is considered an independent measurement of the activity relative to blank, rather than a value to be averaged.